UK Council for Psychotherapy

 Relationship therapy and divorce counselling - relationship psychotherapist and marriage psychotherapist - central London, Camden - divorce therapy, divorce counselling, divorce counseling, counselling for divorce, divorce advice for men

 Contradictory, Ambivalent, Mixed Feelings About Our Partner, Relationship Or Marriage Some of our feelings may be very clear, yet often not - there can be a part of us acknowledging things are difficult and therefore want to leave, yet another part of us acknowledges there's hope.
 Others may be muddled, mixed, confused.
 We may have ambivalent feelings of sadness, pain, yet waves of energy, feeling free, liberated one minute, scared the next (see also Insecure Attachment - Our Ambivalent Or Resistant Style Of Attachment/Relating (Becomes Preoccupied Style Of Relating Or Anxious Attachment Style As An Adult)).
 The therapy can be a space to talk about this further.
 Our feelings of love may be like a switch, turning on and off.
 Inside we may struggle with life's uncertainties, contrasting and contradictory feelings.
 We may experience patterns of feeling secure, love for our partner and other times feel insecure, unloving.
 We may love our partner yet know in our heart of hearts we must end it.
-These contradictions, positive and negative feelings, hostilities, pushing and pulling thoughts, beliefs, can be difficult to manage (see also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas, Ambivalence).
+These contradictions, positive and negative feelings, hostilities, pushing and pulling thoughts, beliefs, can be difficult to manage (see also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas).
 And some of these feelings may be unconscious.
 Sometimes our discomfort in our relationship or marriage may be connected to our fear of love, rejection, abandonment and our ambivalence.
 Many of us experience contradictory positive and negative feelings towards our partner or about the relationship or marriage - some of them existing at the same time.
 The person we love, care about may not be the person we want to be with, live with long term and this can seem like a taboo.
 We, and the relationship or marriage, may have become stuck in some ways.
 It may be a struggle to reach each other, contact each other and we may at times have hope, yet other times - helplessness, resignation.
 Living parallel lives, we may say we have simply grown apart, yet it may be we haven't learnt or chosen how to grow together or grow ourselves, find our "Yes" to the relationship, marriage, so we no longer relate together in energy sapping ways.
 There may be a way that the relationship or marriage can work, maybe differently, that it is worth trying approaches, which haven't been considered.
 Whatever decisions we make may involve an element of risk.
 Relationship counselling or marriage counselling can explore these responses with you.

 Will Our Relationship Work Out?
 What is a good enough relationship, marriage we may ask.
 It can be challenging to know how much hard work, compromise, difficulties, frustrations and joys we accept in love (see also Beliefs About Love, Beliefs About Relationships).
 We may wonder, ask ourselves, whether our relationship or marriage will work out in the long run, and this we will never know.
 We may fear the unknown, or struggle to acknowledge that what we put into our enduring relationship, marriage, also contributes towards it nurturing, growing - requiring positive influences.
 Being so stuck on the question of whether or not it is certain our relationship will last forever, we may overlook how we are in it, acting in loving, committed ways, enabling it to flourish, having heart to heart, soul to soul communication.
 In our relationship we may have a choice of authenticity or attachment, and some relationships may not survive, where others may only want our inauthentic self.
 As children we had no choice, yet now we can choose our freedom to be authentic.
 (See also Relationship Expectations, Hooks, Triggers, Disappointments, Hurt, Attitudes & Roles - Counselling London)